The pilot phase of The Collaborative has now concluded. The materials available here are for information only.

-The Collaborative is building a network of academics at Glasgow who have an interest in bringing their expertise to bear in solving the pressing concerns facing third sector organisations.
-This expertise could come in the form of business or strategic planning, HR and recruitment, social return on investment, evaluation and research, computing and digital tools, or lobbying and advocacy (to name a few).
+The Collaborative focused on building a network of academics at Glasgow with an interest in bringing their expertise to bear in solving the pressing concerns facing third sector organisations.
+This expertise might include business or strategic planning, HR and recruitment, social return on investment, evaluation and research, computing and digital tools, or lobbying and advocacy (to name a few).

 Impacts for research and teaching